leafo/moonscript/docs/reference.md

 The `export` statement can also take special symbols `*` and `^`.

-`export *` is used to export any name declared after the statement in the current scope. `export ^` will export all proper names, names that begin with a capital letter.
+`export *` will cause any name declared after the statement to be exported in the current scope. `export ^` will export all proper names, names that begin with a capital letter.